aflah02/Urban-Dictionary-Scraping/README.md

 - On each thread iterates over all pages with that character
 - On each page iterates over all words
 - For each word iterates over all pages with word meanings for that word
 - Adds those word meanings in a CSV with additional data.
-The CSV is named data_{character}.csv and all logs are done in error_log_{char}.txt
+The CSV is named data_{character}.csv and all logs are added in error_log_{char}.txt

 Note: Since Urban Dictionary is continously updating the results will be different across multiple runs!